nesi/hpc_training/_lessons/002-accessing_resources.md

 ---
 layout: post
-title: HPC3 - Accessing system resources
+title: Kupe - getting access
 ---

-You will learn how to set your password initially and how to log in to Kupe.
+You will learn how to set up your account on Kupe and how to log in onto the machine.

-### Logging in for the first time
+### Setting up account on Kupe

-If you are logging in for the first time to Kupe, you will need to set up your password using [NeSI User Portal: https://projects.nesi.org.nz/ssp/](https://projects.nesi.org.nz/ssp/).
+If you are logging in for the first time to Kupe, you will need to set up your account.
+First, you will need to log in to NeSI user portal.
+This populates NeSI database with your basic account information which will be used to set up your account.

+1. Access [My NeSI  Portal](https://my.nesi.org.nz) via your browser.
-1. Log in to the NeSI User Portal using your institutional credentials via Tuakiri.
+2. Log in using your institutional credentials via Tuakiri.
+See example below for logging in with NIWA credentials.
-2. Click on "Account" link in the top-right corner.
-3. Set password for Kupe (HPC3).
+3. After successful login, you should see a screen similar to the one below.
+4. Please click on ‘Reset Password’ button to proceed.
+It will send you an e-mail with temporary URL.

+**Note** If you don’t see ‘Reset Password’ button and instead see error messages, it means your information on our database did not match your Tuakiri identity.
+Please see the bottom of the page for troubleshooting section and contact Aaron and Jun at aaron.hicks@nesi.org.nz and jun.huh@nesi.org.nz, and provide us with your name and e-mail address and we will fix your account.

+5. Clicking on the link on your e-mail will open up the following page that shows your temp password.

 Connecting to the HPC requires two-factor authentication at all times, your password, and an additional factor.
 These additional factors can be:
 - A keycode provided by an external generator (e.g., via smartphone app)